Josh015/angular-npm-tinkering-project/README.md

 yarn start
 ```

-## Included Packages
+## Packages

-I've utilized a cross-section of NPM packages that I consider to be indispensible in a modern web application.
+I'm utilizing a set of NPM packages that I consider to be essential in modern web applications.

 - [Angular](https://angular.dev/)
 - [Angular Material](https://material.angular.io/)